cicy886/tarot-card-reader-proposal/README.md

 * 9:30 - 10:20: Watched a video for useEffect and fetch data from an api
 * 10 :20 - 12:55: Successfully dynamically import images using the fetched data from the api
-* 2:00 - 3:40: Moved testing code to the final capstone porject and add new functionalities and styling
+* 2:00 - 3:40: Transfer testing code to the final capstone porject and add new functionalities and styling
 * 3:40 - 3:55: Watched a tutorial video for creating a popup for card details
 * 3:55 - 4:55: Select card functionality WIP